sv886/murinal/README.md

 # Welcome to Murinal

-*The web app for fine art connoisseurs.*
+*The web app for fine art connoisseurs in low places.*

 Don't drop your phone!